 What should you do if your loved one has passed away, and you feel that someone else can be held responsible?
 After all, a dead person cannot file a lawsuit or a complaint, so there must be a way to get justice for them.

-Luckily, Illinois has a state law that can address this issue, also known as wrongful death claims.
+Luckily, Illinois has a state law that can address this issue, also known as wrongful death and product related claims.
 Here we are going to examine some of the key elements of those laws, and go over who can initiate this type of civil action within the state’s courts.

 What is considered wrongful death in Aurora, Illinois?